 Issue: Historic Preservation

 In addition to preserving and protecting more than 1 billion objects, many museums are historic themselves, and their collections are critical to telling our collective national story.
 Historic sites and historic preservation efforts not only protect our national heritage, they are also economic engines and job creators in the thousands of communities they serve.
-Minimal government funding helps to leverage significant private support, often through the Historic Rehabilitation Tax Credit.
-The FY 2017 appropriations provided $47.9 million to State Historic Preservation Offices (SHPOs), $10.5 million to Tribal Historic Preservation Offices (THPOs), and $500,000 for grants to underserved communities—all through the Historic Preservation Fund (HPF).
-It also provided an additional $13 million from the HPF to document, interpret, and preserve the stories and sites associated with the Civil Rights movement.
-Save America’s Treasures (SAT) received $5 million in FY 2017 through the HPF, the first funding it has received since FY 2010.
-Preserve America has not been funded since FY 2010.
+Minimal government funding helps to leverage significant private support, often through the Historic Tax Credit.
+The FY 2021 appropriations for the Historic Preservation Fund (HPF) provided $55.7 million to State Historic Preservation Offices (SHPOs), $15 million to Tribal Historic Preservation Offices (THPOs), and $21.1 million for grants to underserved communities and to document, interpret, and preserve the stories and sites associated with the Civil Rights Movement.
+Save America’s Treasures (SAT) received $25 million in FY 2021 through the HPF and the Paul Bruhn Historic Revitalization grant program received $7.5 million.
+Congress also provided $8 million for the U.S. Semiquincentennial Commission and $10 million for a National Park Service competitive grant program to honor the 250th anniversary of the U.S. by restoring and preserving state-owned sites and structures listed on the National Register of Historic Places that commemorate the founding of the nation.